chrattar/car-training-scratch/README.md

 * Changed lr to LR = 0.1
 * Revised reward structure to penalize the car from not driving long enough
 *

+The learning experience regarding this has been interesting.
+The depth of knowledge that is required in order to implement this.

+First I attempted to make this work with a png track and car diagram, but that was quickly scrapped.
+Next, we moved on to runnning this inside pygame,